Ford-Luxoft/os_sdl_evolution/proposals/nnnn-sdl-adapter-layer.md

 Integration of each new release of SDL requires big amount of additional resources and efforts.
 Dependency management in SDL project is complicated and not obvious.

-Each OEM hardware has own approach for communication with mobile devices.
+Each OEM hardware has its own approach for communication with mobile devices.
-Now entire SDL components should be replaced for porting SDL on specific OEM hardware.
+Now entire SDL components should be replaced for porting SDL to specific OEM hardware.

-Currently it is not obvious for SDL contributors if some components should not contain platform specific code, and should not contain business logic to avoid integration issues.
-For SDL integrators it is not obvious if some components contain business logic or not, and if they can be safely replaced by OEM implementation.
+Currently it is not obvious for SDL contributors that some components should not contain platform specific code, and should not contain business logic to avoid integration issues.
+For SDL integrators it is not obvious whether some components contain business logic or not, and if they can be safely replaced by OEM implementation.

 ## Proposed solution

-The proposed solution is to extract platform specific parts, and parts that may be replaces for integration of SDL to OEM infrastructure to a separate component called **SDL adapter**.
+The proposed solution is to extract platform specific parts and parts that may be replaced for integration of SDL to OEM infrastructure to a separate component called **SDL adapter**.

 ### Architecture splitting of SDL parts: